Kowsalyasp/parentkarafmodule/sql readme.md

 Deleting a foreign key constraint removes the requirement to enforce referential integrity.

 ## unique-key tag
  The unique key ensures that all values in a column are different.
-When one or more than one field/column of a table uniquely identifies a record in a database table.
+When one or more than one field/column of a table uniquely identifies a record.
 The <unique-keys> tag consists of one or more <unique-key>.

 ```
 <unique-keys>